Unless you’re pretty well up on the latest email optimization strategies, the double opt-in email list may be somewhat of a ‘black hole’ to you.

 - They receive a ‘thank you’ confirmation email saying that they’ve been added to the list and detailing what to expect next.

-How does the double-opt-in differ from this?
+How does the double opt-in email differ from this?

-The basic difference is that the double opt-in asks users to confirm their email address again.
+The basic difference is that the double opt-in email asks users to confirm their email address again.
 So you’re effectively asking for the same information twice.

 After filling in their details in the opt-in form, a confirmation email is sent to the address that the person input into the form asking the recipient to confirm it.
 It’s important that the user expects to receive this email - otherwise, it could end up in the junk folder.
 The process needs to be clearly explained with an ‘Almost finished…’ or “Nearly there…’ page: